Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 5. Flashlight word scavenger hunt

-6. Fishing Chinese flashcards game
+6. Fishing Chinese flashcard game

 Fish for Chinese words by putting paper clips on flashcards and create a fishing rod with a stick, string, and magnet!